Herdora/chisel/docs/README.md

 ---

-## What is Chisel?
+## What is Keys & Caches?

-Chisel is a command-line tool that makes it effortless to run PyTorch models on high-performance cloud GPUs.
+Keys & Caches is a command-line tool that makes it effortless to run PyTorch models on high-performance cloud GPUs.
 With just one command, you can:

 - **🚀 Submit jobs to cloud GPUs** - Access A100, H100, and L4 GPUs instantly
 - **📊 Get automatic profiling** - Detailed performance traces for every model forward pass